-- Resources conducts for-profit business activities in order to ultimately provide enhanced benefits to Citizens' beneficiaries.
+Resources conducts for-profit business activities in order to ultimately provide enhanced benefits to Citizens' beneficiaries.
 Resources includes affiliate joint venture interests of \$15.4 million and \$18.3 million at September 30, 2014 and 2013, respectively, including ProLiance and Heartland.
 In June 2013, ProLiance sold certain net assets and pipeline and storage commitments of its subsidiary, ProLiance Energy, LLC (see Note 5).
 In September 2014, Resources recorded an impairment to its investment in ProLiance (see Note 5).
 Resources also includes several wholly owned subsidiaries under CESCO which serves as a holding company for several LLC subsidiaries.
-CESCO subsidiaries include: Citizens Westfield Utilities, which is the holding company for the three utilities serving Westfield (Westfield Gas, Westfield Water, and Westfield Wastewater); Kinetrex, a provider of LNG for use as transportation and industrial fuel; and CSM, a small unregulated water utility.
-See also Note 4 regarding the acquisitions of Westfield Water and Westfield Wastewater. - In the table below, Other includes certain non-profit instrumentalities, as well as advertising and philanthropic costs that are not recoverable through rates and are funded by contributions from non-regulated segments.
+CESCO subsidiaries include: Citizens Westfield Utilities, which is the holding company for the three utilities serving Westfield (Westfield Gas, Westfield Wastewater); Kinetrex, a provider of LNG for use as transportation and industrial fuel; and CSM, a small unregulated water utility.
+See also Note 4 regarding the acquisitions of Westfield Water and Westfield Wastewater

+In the table below, Other includes certain non-profit instrumentalities, as well as advertising and philanthropic costs that are not recoverable through rates and are funded by contributions from non-regulated segments.
 Other also includes shared services comprised of various administrative and operational departments that provide support services to each of Citizens and CWA business segments, certain affiliates and the combined enterprise as a whole, and allocates the associated cost of the services to the appropriate segment.
 Management reviews the allocation methodology for shared services on a regular basis and refines the methodology as necessary.
-The former Manufacturing business segments been reported as Discontinued Operations and is also included in Other.
-To the extent certain business segments, however are reported gross for segment presentation, with eliminating entries reported as Eliminations. - Operating revenues and operating expenses are set forth in the Combined Statements of Operations.
+The former Manufacturing business segment has been reported as Discontinued Operations and is also included in Other.
+To the extent certain business segments purchase services from one another, these amounts have been eliminated on the face of the financial statements, however are reported gross for segment presentation, with eliminating entries reported as Eliminations.

+Operating revenues and operating expenses are set forth in the Combined Statements of Operations.
 Operating income represents operating revenues less operating expenses directly attributable to the segments and an allocation of certain operating expenses benefiting each.